 Grenoble Avant collaborates with the artist Docteur Paper to celebrate its 5 years of creation

 Grenoble, October 27, 2020 – Launched at the end of 2015, Grenoble Avant celebrates this year the five years of existence of its digital rephotography exhibition on the Grenobloise agglomeration of the 1900s.
-On this occasion, Grenoble Avant has joined forces with the artist Docteur Paper to create a poster, using the characteristics of Grenoble at “La Belle Époque”.
+On this occasion, Grenoble Avant has joined forces with the artist Docteur Paper in order to create a poster, showing the characteristics of Grenoble at “La Belle Époque”.

 In this context, Jeremy Lafranceschina, creator of the Grenoble Avant project, goes back five years to the beginnings of the exhibition: “Nostalgic lover of my city, I started out of passion with the desire to share a formidable family collection of old postcards and I saw little by little an interest in my project growing “by specifying” we did not expect it to take so much importance, we quickly had a lot of media coverage and experienced a real craze on Facebook with more than 2,500 subscribers on our fan page ”.

 Pour célébrer, ces cinq années d’existence, mais également remercier les amoureux du projet, Grenoble Avant a décidé de collaborer avec l’artiste Jérôme Baillet alias Docteur Paper connu pour ses illustrations détaillées, dans la réalisation d’une affiche originale, représentant Grenoble 1900.